 The first thing is to ask the mashgiach to give you a chavrusa.
 He might find someone for you.
 Another eitzah is to learn well by yourself.
 I want to tell you – some people have succeeded very well without a chavrusa.
 And when your chaveirim see you learning well, people will come over to you asking you to be their chavrusa.

+Now, you have to know how to learn properly if you want to succeed.
 While you’re learning don’t just say the gemara and keep on going.
-Stop and talk it over in your own words – the shakla v’tarya, the discussion in the gemara – and you’ll succeed.
+Stop and talk it over in your own words – talk over the shakla v’tarya, the discussion in the gemara and you’ll succeed.
 First of all it will help you understand that which you didn’t understand yet, and secondly you’ll remember it better.

 When a person does that he becomes an amkan, he understands to reach into the depths of the words of the gemara, and he remembers it well too.

 Now, that’s in place of a chavrusa; but if you do this, then eventually you’ll get a chavrusa too.

 TAPE # E-74 (September 1996)